 Weening off (and finally deleting) MyFitnessPal food tracking app was the HARDEST part of my intuitive eating journey.
 But realizing the extent of my obsession with it made me fully accept that I had an eating disorder.

 Even after I stopped carb cycling, I would come up with every excuse as to why I needed MyFitnessPal.
-How tracking would confirm I was eating enough calories and carbohydrates.
+How food tracking would confirm I was eating enough calories and carbohydrates.
 How if I ever discovered a new food sensitivity or allergy, I would be able to show first-responders and my doctor precisely what I had eaten…every single day…for years.
 This was just a huge, complicated lie I told myself though to justify my obsessive behavior.
 I wanted the proof that I was in control of my food, when really, food had complete control over me.

 Tracking my food via MyFitnessPal (and before that, LoseIt, and before that, Weight Watchers App) was close to what I imagine an addiction is.
 I was always trying to justify my behavior (thankfully, diet culture makes that pretty easy) and struggled to break the habit.
 It seemed impossible to give it up.
 Until I promised myself baby steps and focused on growth over perfection